|Phase I||Phase II|

 How will the community be engaged in the environmental process?

 There will be several opportunities for public engagement in the environmental process.
 Scoping meetings took place in early 2015 to discuss project options and environmental impacts that were analyzed during the environmental impact evaluation.
-A draft document will be circulated for review in late December 2016 and public meetings will be held in January 2017.
-Upon completion of the circulation period, a final document will be completed with a Recommended Project.
-The final document will be publicly circulated and is intended to be certified by VTA’s Board of Directors and receive a Record of Decision by FTA.
+A draft document was circulated for review in December 2016 and public meetings were held in January 2017.
+Upon completion of the circulation period, a final document was completed with a Recommended Project.
+The final document was publicly circulated in February 2018 and certified by VTA’s Board of Directors in April 2018 and receive a Record of Decision by FTA.

-Funding for this project is planned through multiple revenue streams including: the 2000 Measure A, half-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Cap and Trade Program.
-VTA submitted an application to enter into New Starts Project Development for Phase II in March 2016.
+Funding for this project is planned through multiple revenue streams including: the 2000 Measure A, half-cent sales tax at $1.0 billion, the State of California and its Traffic Congestion Relief Program (TCRP) at $160 million, federal grants including the New Starts program at approximately $1.5 billion, the 2016 Measure B, half-cent sales tax at $1.5 billion, and a maximum of $750 million from the Transit and Intercity Rail Capital Program (TIRCP).
+VTA submitted an application to enter into New Starts Project Development for Phase II in 2018.

 How is VTA engaging with the cities and other stakeholders?